acbsp/bonafide.guru/en/contents.rst

 So, without receiving the Radharani’s patronage and grace nobody can serve Krishna.
 Every Hindu knows that.
 However Srila Prabhupada never stressed our attention on it.
 Why?
-Because Srila Prabhupada – is Srimati Radharani Himself.
+Because Srila Prabhupada – is Śrīmatī Radharani Himself.
 If we surrender and serve Srila Prabhupada – it means we surrender and serve Radharani, since He is Radha.
 And to serve Radha – means to serve Prabhupada.
 To become the servant of Srila Prabhupada –